imatson9119/personal-website/blog-src/posts/the-sunset-of-the-software-engineer.md

 Is this a sign of the times?
 Could the drop in early-career jobs be the first wave of many?
 It's possible, but unlikely, at least in the near-term.
 As show in Figure 7, AI progress has started to level out over the past year due to a number of key limitations such as processing power, and data exhaustion.
 It seems relatively unlikely that AI will be able to completely replace software engineers in the immediate future.

-If this is true, I also wouldn't expect entry-level jobs to stay in recession for long - senior engineers aren't hatched from eggs, so if companies want experienced talent they will have to find a way to prevent fledgeling engineers from being disenfranchised.
+If this is true, I also wouldn't expect entry-level jobs to stay in recession for long - senior engineers aren't hatched from eggs, so if companies want experienced talent they will have to find a way to prevent fledgling engineers from being disenfranchised.
 This could be any number of things - strong mentorship programs, more robust internships, or even extending academia further into adulthood, but a world without starter jobs eventually becomes a world with no jobs at all.

 ![AI Progress Over Time](../assets/ai-progress.png) _Figure 7: AI Progress vs. Human Performance Over Time ([Source](https://hai.stanford.edu/ai-index/2025-ai-index-report))_